aerz/dotfiles/README.md

 ## Additional configuration scripts

-- `config/multilock/generate` Executed with the wallpaper path as first argument will configure multilockscreen
+- `config/betterlockscreen/generate` Generate a new wallpaper for the lockscreen
 - `config/dconf/configure` Configure dconf database using gsettings, this step is required because of many apps use this configuration first